christo-achkov/dotnet5-layered-architecture-template/README.md

 ![layered architecute.png](./layered-architecture.png)

-## Why no validation?
-The way you do validation can be altered a lot.
-For example in MVC the recommended way to do its via model attributes, while in WEB API you can have a custom object where you set flags.
-In the latter case all you have to do is add another service decorator with validator for each model that sets flags depending on the command/query state.
-## Why no users or authorization?
-This is another highly specific thing.
-In some caseds you might not even need users.
-Also some people prefer having a custom built authentication.
-So I have decided to omit it.
-## Why no tracing?
-There are just too many ways to do tracing depending on your scenario.
-I have decided to omit it for now.
 ## Why use repository with entity framework?
 While we have all heard the argument about entity framework already being a repository thus we should not use repositories I think his argument is highly flawed and misses the key reason why would one want to use a repository.
 Are you really okay with being hard coupled to something microsoft likes to change completely every year?